YuChinKoo/project-arceus/README.md

 We built the frontend using React framework, material-ui for styling, and socket.io for video call component.
 With react, we used javascript as our underlying language, and css to style our components.

-We built the backend using expressjs and apollo as our http server.. (something about cors, express-session, etc)
+We built the backend using expressjs and apollo as our http server and used express-sessions in order to authenticate users.

 We used mongodb as our database and graphql as our database query..